 1. Meet in the Middle

-This is perhaps the most common form of compromise because it involves simply identifying the “mid-point” between your two stances.
+This is perhaps the most commonly known form of compromise because it involves simply identifying the “mid-point” between your two stances.

 If your spouse would like her curfew to be 10:00 p.m. and you prefer 12:00 a.m., you can simply calculate the average and tell your daughter to be home by 11:00.